Mohamad-Adwan/Mohamad-Adwan/README.md

 ### Backend Developer | Tech Enthusiast | Problem Solver
 ## About Me
 I'm a passionate backend developer with expertise in building scalable and efficient server-side applications.
-I love working with technologies like React, Node.js, Python,Laravel ,Express Api and databases like MongoDB and PostgreSQL.
+I love working with technologies like React, Node.js, Laravel ,Express API and databases like MongoDB and PostgreSQL.
 I enjoy solving complex problems and contributing to projects.